Skip to content

 Should I use cash or card in the Maldives?

 Cash is king in the Maldives, especially for smaller purchases and places outside the main areas.
-We recommend having a good amount of Maldives money on hand.
+We recommend having a good amount of Maldivian rufiyaa on hand.

-Don’t forget to change any leftover Maldivian rufiyaa back to pounds when you get back home.
+Don’t forget to change any leftover Maldivian rufiyaa back to pounds with us when you get back home.

-How much cash to take to the Maldives?
+How much cash should I take to the Maldives?

 Avoiding ATM fees in the Maldives

-Stick to ATMs from big banks for fewer fees, and consider taking out larger sums less often to cut down on charges.
+Stick to ATMs from big banks for fewer fees, and consider taking out larger sums less often to reduce charges.

 Check if your bank has any local partners to use their ATMs for free.
-Or, order Maldivian rufiyaa from us before you go to skip the ATM hassle altogether.
+Or, order Maldivian rufiyaa from us before you go to skip the ATM fees altogether.

 evening panorama of Male with jetty and street